lessons from 3 years at front row ventures.

 I’m writing this a few weeks out from my official end date at Front Row Ventures (FRV), which is definitely the most bittersweet feeling I’ve ever felt about something.

 After these 3 years, it has been a magical journey for me.
-I really owe FRV a lot in my learning journey - from someone who had no idea what VC meant to being able to do this full-time after graduation is something that would never have been possible without FRV.
+I really owe FRV a lot in my learning journey, from someone who had no idea what VC meant to being able to do this full-time after graduation is something that would never have been possible without FRV.
+Here are my 5 key lessons I’ve taken away from 3 years at FRV that I hope can be useful for anyone reading who is either interested in joining or is currently at FRV (and even for those who aren’t in either!).

 If you are reading this and are either thinking of joining or starting out at FRV, I would love to share with you my lessons & core experiences that made this so magical for me and show you how to make the most out of it.